Which city is cheaper, Marseille or Paris?

 Marseille is a good city to visit for backpackers.
 It has a decent number of hostels for a city of its size.

-Many students frequent Paris.
+Paris is a great destination for students.
 The city is one of the most popular destinations for international and study abroad students.

-Marseille is very popular with students.
+Students come from all over to stay in Marseille.
 It attracts international students because of its rich culture, unique atmosphere, and lively bar scene.

 Paris is very walkable.
 Some streets can feel a bit overwhelming, but there are many parts of the city that are easily explored on foot.